mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 ---

-Once we have a statistical model, we can use it for more than predicting outcomes of what is being modelled.
 For this post, we're going to build a very simple model and extract insights from it in order to simulate specific scenarios.
-Linear models are able to handle noisy observations with some abiity and are in the end more resilient -- as oppposed to high variance models, they don't get lost in the weeds.
+Linear models are able to handle noisy observations with some abiity and are in the end more resilient -- as oppposed to high variance models, they don't get lost in the weeds, focusing on irrelevant details.
 Using Bayesian models, we have additional strengths in our model: the ability to inject domain knowledge in a model -> instrumental when observations alone may not be sufficient to determine the driving factors in our outcomes; and we can quantitfy the uncertainty associated with our predictions in a principled way.
-It comes directly from the posterior distributions, without any gimnastics.
+It comes directly from the posterior distributions, straight from the working principle of the algorithm.
 If we want to estimate the outcome of simulated scenarios, this is very valuable.

 ---